Florin Salam: Saint Tropez and subsequent success

 In February 2013, Salam recorded "Saint Tropez".
-The song had an unexpected success, with the official video gathering more than 70 million views on YouTube, inasmuch as he was accused that he copied the song from Bulgarian singer Azis.
+The official video gaubed more than 70 million views on YouTube, inasmuch as he was accused that he copied the song from Bulgarian singer Azis.
 His video became popular and was ranked in most-viewed videos on Romanian YouTube in 2013, after Andra's song, "Inevitabil va fi bine".
-Since then, Stoian has several concerts in the country and abroad, where large communities of Gypsies live.
+Since then, Salam had several concerts in the country and abroad where large communities of Gypsies live.

-Among the most resounding collaborations have included those with Claudia Păun and Nicolae Șușanu, enjoying great success in the country.
+Among the most popular collaborations have included those with Claudia Păun and Nicolae Șușanu.
 His smash hit "Ești bombă" (English: You're a bomb), released in July 2013 in collaboration with Șușanu, was viewed by more than 27 million people on YouTube.
 The songs launched with Claudia ("Ce bine ne stă împreună" – How well we stand together, "Ce frumoasă e dragostea" – How beautiful is love, and "Mergem mai departe" – We go further) feature themes like unfeasible love or desire to be near a loved one, as themes with great appeal to the public.

 Today, as Florin Salam, he collaborates with record labels Nek Music and Big Man.

 Discography (2012–present)

 Personal life

 Salam was married to Ștefania in September 2007, in Antalya, Turkey; the best man was manele singer and close collaborator Adrian Minune.
 The wedding cost was not less than 500,000 euros.
 On 12 April 2009, Ștefania (aged 27) died from kidney failure, aggravated by a kidney infection.
 Moreover, she had long suffered from hepatic cirrhosis.

 After his wife's death, Salam had no partner, until 2013, when he met Oana, a young woman from Ploiești.
-But their relationship did not last more than a few months.
+Their relationship did not last more than a few months.
 As of 2014, he was in a relationship with Roxana Dobre, who had previously posed for Playboy magazine.
 They intended to marry, and Roxana was pregnant with a girl.